(80): Kannywood Movie Review: HIJIRA

 Yaki (i.e. Chief Guard) kills him.
 The remains of Bala is said to be very deadly

-as it should not be touched by anyone, and its decomposition will equally harm
+as they should not be touched by anyone, and their decomposition will equally harm

 all.
-The King, therefore, has a quick change of mind and, there and then, declares
+The King, therefore, had a quick change of mind and, there and then, declared

 the start of the exodus.